huggingface/datasets/datasets/tedlium/README.md

 ### Curation Rationale

 TED-LIUM was built during [The International Workshop on Spoken Language Trans- lation (IWSLT) 2011 Evaluation Campaign](https://aclanthology.org/2011.iwslt-evaluation.1/), an annual workshop focused on the automatic translation of public talks and included tracks for speech recognition, speech translation, text translation, and system combination.
-The corpus was entered

 ### Source Data

 #### Initial Data Collection and Normalization

 The data was obtained from publicly available TED talks at http://www.ted.com.
-Proper alignments between the speech and the transcribed text were generated using an in-house speaker segmentation and clustering tool (LIUM_SpkDiarization).
-Speech disfluencies (e.g. repetitions, hesitations, false starts) were treated in the following way: the repetitions were transcribed, the hesitations were mapped to a specific filler word and the false starts were not taken into account.
+Proper alignments between the speech and the transcribed text were generated using an in-house speaker segmentation and clustering tool (_LIUM_SpkDiarization_).
+Speech disfluencies (e.g. repetitions, hesitations, false starts) were treated in the following way: repetitions were transcribed, hesitations mapped to a specific filler word, and false starts not taken into account.
 For full details on the data collection and processing, refer to the [TED-LIUM paper](https://aclanthology.org/L12-1405/).

 #### Who are the source language producers?